Wyrrabalong Aboriginal cultural tour

 Join this special tour with an Aboriginal guide and learn about this exceptional park that hosts the last patch of coastal rainforest on the Central Coast, near Sydney.

-Along the way, you’ll hear cultural stories and learn how every aspect of this beautiful land continues to hold deep significance to its Traditional Owners.
+Along the way, you’ll hear cultural stories and learn how every aspect of this beautiful land continues to hold deep significance for its Traditional Owners.
 Your guide will share wisdom passed through generations, including how the amazing variety of native plants are utilised for food, shelter and medicinal purpose.

 Please wear enclosed shoes and bring insect repellent, a hat, sunscreen and drinking water and snacks.